pingcap/docs-cn/br/br-monitoring-and-alert.md

 ---
 title: Monitoring and Alert for Backup and Restore
-summary: Learn the monitoring and alert of the backup and restore feature.
+summary: This document describes monitoring and alert for backup and restore, including log backup monitoring, configuration, Grafana configuration, monitoring metrics, and log backup alerts.
+It covers the recommended alert items and their configurations for PITR.
 ---

 # Monitoring and Alert for Backup and Restore